chr56/Phonograph_Plus/Build_Instructions.md

 Currently:

 - `app`: all actual code of the Phonograph Plus
-- `version-management`: (composite build) store libraries dependencies meta (versions etc) and some util for gradle build script
+- `release-tool`: (composite build) store libraries dependencies meta (versions etc) and some util for gradle build script

 #### Source Code Structure of Phonograph Plus